EXCLUSIVE-Microsoft set to win EU antitrust nod for $16 bln Nuance deal, sources say

 By Foo Yun Chee

-BRUSSELS, Dec 10 (Reuters) - U.S. software giant Microsoft Corp MSFT.Ois set to secure unconditional EU antitrust approval for its $16 billion bid for artificial intelligence and speech technology firm Nuance Communications Inc NUAN.O, people familiar with the matter said.
+BRUSSELS, Dec 10 (Reuters) - U.S. software giant Microsoft Corp MSFT.O is set to secure unconditional EU antitrust approval for its $16 billion bid for artificial intelligence and speech technology firm Nuance Communications Inc NUAN.O, three people familiar with the matter said.

-The deal, the latest in the tech industry, comes amid heightened regulatory scrutiny of takeovers by tech giants and acquisitions where nascent start-ups and potential rivals are shut down.
+The deal, the latest in the tech industry and Microsoft's second biggest after its $26.2 billion buy of LinkedIn in 2016, follows heightened regulatory scrutiny of "killer acquisitions" whereby tech giants shut down nascent start-ups and potential rivals after buying them.

-Microsoft announced the deal in April which will boost its presence in cloud solutions for healthcare customers.
+Microsoft announced in April the deal that will boost its presence in cloud solutions for healthcare customers in a sector where demand has accelerated during the COVID-19 pandemic.

 The European Commission, which is scheduled to decide on the deal by Dec.
-21, declined to comment.
-Microsoft also declined to comment.
+21, declined to comment, as did Microsoft.

 The company is also in preliminary discussions with the UK antitrust agency CMA ahead of a formal request for approval of the deal, the sources said.

+A spokesperson for the CMA said it doesn't speculate on which cases it would investigate in the future.
+Its website does not list the Microsoft deal as one it is looking at.

-The deal has already received the regulatory green light in the United States and Australia, without remedies given.
+The deal has already received regulatory approval in the United States and Australia, without remedies given.

+Tech companies have in recent months ramped up their acquisitions of AI-focused companies to try to stay ahead of competitors and as more and more companies integrate this technology into their products and services.

-(Reporting by Foo Yun Chee, additional reporting by Paresh Dave in San Francisco; editing by Jason Neely)
+(Reporting by Foo Yun Chee, additional reporting by Paresh Dave in San Francisco and Kate Holton in London; editing by Jason Neely and Barbara Lewis)

 ((foo.yunchee@thomsonreuters.com; +32 2 287 6844; Reuters Messaging: foo.yunchee.thomsonreuters.com@reuters.net))